 The One Major Issue with LottoGo

-When I said LottoGo “is legitimate and does exactly what it says with one exception” at the beginning of this review, I was referring to a piece of text found on the terms and conditions page which reads as follows:
+When I said LottoGo “is legitimate and does exactly what it says with one exception” at the beginning of this review, I was referring to a piece of text found on the terms and conditions page, which reads as follows:

 “You can only withdraw funds from your Player Account that are Winnings.”

-What this means is LottoGo.com does not allow you to withdraw money you have deposited.
+What this means is LottoGo.com does not allow you to withdraw the money you have deposited.
 You may only withdraw winnings.
 If you deposit £100 and spend half of it on bets without winning anything, you will not be allowed to withdraw the remaining £50.

 Lotteries Offered at LottoGo.com

-The selection of lotteries that allow single-drawing wagers is bit limited compared to some of the bigger lottery sites out there, but LottoGo does have a few additional syndicate-only drawings as well to add some variety.
+The selection of lotteries that allow single-drawing wagers is a bit limited compared to some of the bigger lottery sites out there, but LottoGo does have a few additional syndicate-only drawings as well to add some variety.

 The first portion of the table below shows all lotteries that support single bets.
 The second portion of the table shows all syndicate options.
-You’ll see the lottery name, the amount you can get in for (as well as how many chances this amount provides) and how many ways prizes are split.
+You’ll see the lottery name, the amount you can get in for (as well as how many chances this amount provides), and how many ways prizes are split.